karnashankar/IMPLEMENTATION-OF-SYMBOL-TABLE-/README.md

-# Ex- IMPLEMENTATION-OF-SYMBOL-TABLE
+# Ex-1 IMPLEMENTATION-OF-SYMBOL-TABLE
 # AIM :
-## To write a C program to implement a symbol table.
+ To write a C program to implement a symbol table.
 # ALGORITHM
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.